Kentish Town Waltz: Music and lyrics

 "Kentish Town Waltz" is considered one of May's more abstract songs due to its lack of rockabilly sound or influence and its focus on a more folk and blues-inspired sound.
 In comparison to its upbeat predecessor "Mayhem", the song is mellow and follows standard chord progressions throughout with the verses being composed of two chords (G-D), the bridge being composed of two main chords (C-Am) and finishing with a major lift (D) and the chorus slightly alternating (C-G-D).
-There is also little emphasis on the drums in the album version of the song which May describes as being reminiscent of the album's "soft times."
+There is also little emphasis on the drums in the album version of the song which May describes as being reminiscent of the album's "soft times".

 Lyrically, the song is autobiographical and describes May's experiences of living in Kentish Town, an area in north London and general domestic struggle with her husband, Darrel Higham, whilst residing there.
 Speaking of the song, May said:

 "I wrote 'Kentish Town Waltz' about when I first came over to London with my husband...
 It's about struggling but also having a great time if you stick together.
 It might tie in with even more people now there's been a recession."

 Release and promotion

 "Kentish Town Waltz" was announced for release in early November 2010 and the same month, May appeared as a guest on music panel show Never Mind the Buzzcocks and during the show, Lou Reed's duet version of the song was discussed.

-The song was not well-promoted in comparison to her previous singles, however, critical acclaim for the song was extremely positive and the song reached No.28 on the Irish Singles Chart in early December 2010, though failed to chart in the United Kingdom.
+The song was not well-promoted in comparison to her previous singles, however, critical acclaim for the song was extremely positive and the song reached No. 28 on the Irish Singles Chart in early December 2010, though failed to chart in the United Kingdom.

 Music video

-The promotional music video for "Kentish Town Waltz" is aptly features clips of Kentish Town throughout including streets, the main train station and the interior of pubs; most of which reflect the song's lyrics.
+The promotional music video for "Kentish Town Waltz" aptly features clips of Kentish Town throughout including streets, the main train station and the interior of pubs, most of which reflect the song's lyrics.
 The first half of the music video is shot in black and white and includes The Imelda May Band performing in-studio.
 The latter half of the video is shot in colour and includes The Imelda May Band performing live.
-Both halves of the music video uses split-frame techniques to show the performances and Kentish Town clips.
+Both halves of the music video use split-frame techniques to show the performances and Kentish Town clips.